Open between 5am and 10pm unless otherwise posted or permitted

-A beautifully landscaped shoreline picnic area, a secluded cove with swimming beach, a fishing pier at a historic site a hilltop with excellent panoramic views of the north Bay Area and a model railroad museum - all these attractions are part of 307-acre Miller/Knox Regional Shoreline in Richmond.
+A beautifully situated shoreline picnic area, a secluded cove with swimming beach, a fishing pier at a historic site a hilltop with excellent panoramic views of the North Bay Area and a model railroad museum - all these attractions are part of 307-acre Miller/Knox Regional Shoreline in Richmond.

-The park was named in honor of the late State Senator George Miller, Jr., and for John T. Knox, a Point Richmond resident and former State Assemblyman.
+The park was named in honor of the late State Senator George Miller, Jr., and for the late John T. Knox, a Point Richmond resident and former State Assemblyman.

 Keller Beach and Ferry Point are official San Francisco Bay Water Trail sites.

 The park is located on Dornan Drive, south through the automobile tunnel from Garrard Boulevard in Point Richmond.